 |Ion Exchange||Buffered aqueous solution with salt|

-During HPLC method development selection of proper buffer is important for the separation of peaks and its symmetry.
+During HPLC method development selection of a proper buffer is important for the separation of peaks and their symmetry.
 Following are the common different types of organic/inorganic buffers:

-If buffer concentration of mobile phase is minimum then the sample may partially ionised and retention time will vary and distorted peak observed.
-If buffer concentration of mobile phase is higher then there are chances of precipitate formation when it mixes with mobile phase B and the residue is damaging the parts of HPLC.
-Hence ideally 25 mM buffer concentration is good proportion for mobile phase.
+If the buffer concentration of the mobile phase is minimum then the sample may partially ionized and retention time will vary and a distorted peak observed.
+If the buffer concentration of the mobile phase is higher then there are chances of precipitate formation when it mixes with mobile phase B and the residue is damaging the parts of HPLC.
+Hence ideally 25 mM buffer concentration is a good proportion for the mobile phase.

-To know the pKa value of sample is very much important as per the pKa need to adjust the mobile phase pH.
-The pH of mobile phase should be adjusted over the range of pKa ± 2.
+Knowing the pKa value of the sample is very much important as the pKa need to adjust the mobile phase pH.
+The pH of the mobile phase should be adjusted over the range of pKa ± 2.

 Selection of Buffers for LC-MS:

-In some cases, unknown degradation impurities were observed by HPLC method which need identify and quantify hence need to transfer the same method to LC-MS or develop the mass compatible method i.e. it should be volatile.
-Volatile buffers not carry residue which deposit on the cone and source.
+In some cases, unknown degradation impurities were observed by the HPLC method which needs to be identified and quantified hence need to transfer the same method to LC-MS or develop the mass-compatible method i.e. it should be volatile.
+Volatile buffers do not carry residue which deposits on the cone and source.
 Due to this reason inorganic buffers, like phosphate buffers not suitable for LCMS application.
-Trifluoroacetic acid, offers a good substitute in case of polar compounds with bad peak shape and poor resolution.
+Trifluoroacetic acid offers a good substitute in the case of polar compounds with bad peak shape and poor resolution.

-Trifluoro acetic acid (TFA) Buffers are volatile, and can be used in LCMS applications.
-The TFA conc. must be minimum because due to ion pairing effect of TFA, ionization efficiency impacted due to part charge masking of the sample.
-The alternate is to use different volatile chemical as Formic acid.
-The alternate method is addition of Propionic acid, Acetic acid or Formic acid as 0.1 % to 1 % v/v to post column.
-Volatile electrolyte additives were regularly added in LC-MS buffers to improve the peak shape.
+Trifluoro acetic acid (TFA) Buffers are volatile and can be used in LCMS applications.
+The TFA conc. must be minimum because due to the ion pairing effect of TFA, ionization efficiency is impacted due to part charge masking of the sample.
+The alternative is to use the different volatile chemical as Formic acid.
+The alternate method is the addition of Propionic acid, Acetic acid, or Formic acid as 0.1 % to 1 % v/v to the post column.
+Volatile electrolyte additives were regularly added to LC-MS buffers to improve the peak shape.